Installation¶

 PaddlePaddle GPU Support¶

-For GPU-accelerated layout detection:
+For GPU-accelerated layout detection and PaddleOCRVL:

 GPU Requirements